mdawoud27/data_structures_and_algorithms/javascript_DSA/bigO_notaton/README.md

 Space complexity refers to the amount of memory an algorithm uses relative to its input size.

+Where as time complexity measures the time to run program, space complexity measures memory usage of a specific program

+### What makes space complexity increase?

+- Assigning varables
+- creating new data structures
+- function calling and allocation

 ### 1. **O(1) - Constant Space**

 An algorithm uses constant space if it requires the same amount of memory regardless of input size.